 RTMP Listener Port-Specifies the RTMP listener port.
 Default: 1935.
 If you change the listener port, be certain the RTMP server is also sending to the same port.
-Be sure to restart the Telestream Live Source Service-see Restarting the Telestream Live Source Service for guidance.
+Be sure to restart the Telestream Live Source Service-see Live Capture Administration Guide > Restarting the Telestream Live Source Service for guidance.

 Restrict Preview Ports Range-When enabled, restricts the range of preview ports that you can automatically select when the selection may interfere with other network traffic.
 Default lower and upper range: 1024 to 65534.
-Be sure to restart the Telestream Live Source Service-see Restarting the Telestream Live Source Service for guidance.
+Be sure to restart the Telestream Live Source Service-see Live Capture Administration Guide > Restarting the Telestream Live Source Service for guidance.

-- Port Range Start | End-Specifies the lowest and highest port to use.
+Port Range Start | End-Specifies the lowest and highest port to use.
 The Start value must be lower than Port Range End value.

-Manual NMOS Registration-Displays only on Live Capture systems configured for use for ST 2110, with a Mellanox 25/100Gb card installed.
+Manual NMOS Registration-Displays only on Live Capture systems configured for use for ST 2110, with a Mellanox card installed.
 When enabled, specify the NMOS registry controls to update the NMOS configuration file.
 Disable the control to remove all settings from the configuration file.
-See Manually Configuring NMOS Registration Settings for details.
+See the Live Capture Administration Guide > Manually Configuring NMOS Registration Settings for details.